 What Are Quality Objectives For ISO 9001?

-Quality objectives should be measurable, consistent with the quality policy and relevant to product and service conformity.
-They should contribute to the enhancement of customer satisfaction.
+Quality objectives should be measurable, consistent with the quality policy, relevant to product and service conformity, and contribute to enhancing customer satisfaction.

 Quality Objectives should be communicated throughout the organization and updated to ensure relevance to changing business needs.